tendermint/liquidity/doc/client.md

 ---
 title: Liquidityd
+description: A high-level overview of how the command line (CLI) and REST API interfaces work for the liquidity module.
 ---
 # Liquidityd

-This document describes how command-line (CLI) and REST API interfaces work on a high-level for the liquidity module.
+This document provides a high-level overview of how the command line (CLI) and REST API interfaces work for the liquidity module.

-## Transaction Command-line Interface
+## Transaction Command Line Interface

 - [MsgCreatePool](#msgcreatepool)
   - Create liquidity pool